-Moor Nook Primary School will ensure that ALL Staff, Governors and volunteers are informed and have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty.'
+Moor Nook Primary School will ensure that ALL Staff, Governors and volunteers are informed and have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty' and follow guidance from www.lancashirepreventpartnership.org.uk

-Prevent Lead Suzanne Clough - Headteacher Prevent Governor Lead Brian Rollo - CoG
+Prevent Lead Suzanne Clough - Headteacher

+Prevent Governor Lead Brian Rollo - CoG

+Prevent Curriculum Lead Sue Paterson/Charlotte Caunce

-19. Private fostering
+20. Private fostering

 Where a period of UK homestay lasts 28 days or more for a child aged under 16, or under 18 for a child with SEND, this may amount to private fostering under the Children Act 1989.
-Where the school becomes aware of a pupil being privately fostered, they will notify the LA as soon as possible to allow the LA to conduct any necessary checks.
+Where the school becomes aware of a pupil being privately fostered, they will notify CSC as soon as possible to allow the LA/CSC to conduct any necessary checks.

-20. Pupils with family members in prison
+21. Pupils with family members in prison